H&M, global union team up to teach labour relations at suppliers

 Germany's Verdi union, which coordinated the action, said in a statement that 19-hour working days, unsafe factories and low wages were part of "every-day exploitation" in the global textile industry.
 "Multinational clothing companies must bear the responsibility for such conditions," Verdi said.

-Inditex, which unlike H&M produces part of its clothes itself, was not immediately available for comment.
+Inditex, which unlike H&M produces its clothes itself, the bulk of it in Spain, was not immediately available for comment.

 Seen by many as relatively active on social sustainability work, H&M was an early signatory of the Accord on Fire and Building Safety in Bangladesh, a Western clothing brands and organisations initiative launched after the 2013 Rana Plaza building collapse that killed more than 1,100 workers.